stefanpems/stefanpems.github.io/_posts/2022-05-09-How to verify the effective use of Customer Managed Keys.md

 ![key-disabled](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-05-09-How%20to%20verify%20the%20effective%20use%20of%20Customer%20Managed%20Keys/disabledkey.png)

-It was enough to re-enable the key to restore the operation of the service and the access to its data (for MySQL it's necessary to perform a simple additional action manually: revalidate the customer-managed key in the data encryption settings).

-In a test environment, the approach of temporaly disabling the new CMK in AKV is quite instructive also because it gives the opportunity to "touch with hands" what could be the consequences of unwanted mistakes or deliberate destructive actions in key management operations.
-Fortunately, AKV offers [soft delete and purge protection](https://docs.microsoft.com/en-us/azure/key-vault/general/key-vault-recovery?tabs=azure-portal) functionalities to allow recovery from this kind of incidents.
 In our simple tests we saw these expected behaviors:

 * It was no longer possible to access the data in the Storage Account by using Storage browser
 ![err-storage-account](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-05-09-How%20to%20verify%20the%20effective%20use%20of%20Customer%20Managed%20Keys/errstacc.png)